How to Close a Texas Business in 8 Steps

 If this sounds similar to what you're dealing with, closing the business is likely the best option.
 Bottom line, if the company isn't profitable, is taking over your life, or threatening to impact your personal finances, closing can be the best decision for the company, and for you.

-If you're ready to make that decision, here are 8 steps to follow to close a Texas business properly.
+If you're ready to make that decision, here are eight steps to follow to close a Texas business properly.

 1: Decide to Close Your Texas Business